London Has Fallen: Critical response

-On Rotten Tomatoes, the film has an approval rating of 28% based on 197 reviews, with an average rating of 4.10/10.
+On Rotten Tomatoes, the film has an approval rating of 28% based on 196 reviews, with an average rating of 4.2/10.
 The site's critical consensus reads, "London Has Fallen traps a talented cast—and all who dare to see it—in a mid-1990s basic-cable nightmare of a film loaded with xenophobia and threadbare action-thriller clichés."
 On Metacritic, the film has a score of 28 out of 100, based on reviews from 35 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale, the same score as the first film.

 Ignatiy Vishnevetsky of The A.V.
 Club wrote: "A murky, brain-dead stab-a-thon packed with so many inane chases, laughable special effects, and mismatched stock footage shots that it begs to be made into a drinking game, London Has Fallen is one of those rare films that is good at absolutely nothing."
 The A.V.
 Club later picked it as their worst film of the year.

+The Hollywood Reporter mentioned that "Butler manfully dispenses justice here many times over, and even if the other main actors are in it strictly for the paycheck, they’ve all been in a whole lot worse in their time".

 Controversy

 Variety described London Has Fallen as "effortlessly racist" invoking "familiar Islamophobia", a "terrorsploitation" fantasy designed to spread fear after the November 2015 Paris attacks, and "ugly, reactionary fear-mongering."

-Meanwhile, The Hollywood Reporter styled it as "major world capitals destruction porn sub-genre" that feeds a "paranoia".
+Meanwhile, The Hollywood Reporter styled it as "major world capitals destruction porn sub-genre".

 The film has been called "extremely insensitive" by families of the victims of the 7/7 bombings after an early trailer was released ahead of the 10th anniversary of the attacks.